fragiIecultist/Kittenp4wz/README.md

 ✧  Helloozz !!
 I’m known moztly az Azure i go by Azelia too !! o(,,^_^,,)o

-🚫 dni if you think theze wilm bother you! my pt ztatuz meaningz !!
+🚫 dni if you think theze will bother you!
+I'm a... multizhipper, xenogender uzer, clingy at timez & zlow at timez. { read ztrawpage for more info }

+my ponytown ztatuz meaningz !!
 💬 = (looking 4 chat) int freely & c+h
-🌙 = dniuid / int only if you're a greename
+🌙 = dniuid / int only if you're a greename!
-⛔️ = im buzy & will lezz likely,
-reply late / not reply at all
+⛔️ = im buzy & will lezz likely reply or not reply at all.

 🌈 pleaze be patient with me. uze tone tagz zince i can be zlow at timez or take zomething zeriouzly.